Admissions 2026/2027 have started!

 If your certificate is not listed above, you must complete the certificate recognition process.
 Please note that you can begin the admission process before receiving your certificate.

-From the 1st July 2025, the National Agency for Academic Exchange (NAWA) will be responsible for recognizing foreign certificates.
+From the 1st July 2025, the National Agency for Academic Exchange (NAWA) is responsible for recognizing foreign certificates.
 The entire process will take place online.
 Applications are to be submitted through the SYRENA system (available in Polish and English)

 Required documents: